Salah Zulfikar: Early life and education

-Salah El-Din Ahmed Mourad Zulfikar was born on January 18, 1926, in El Mahalla El Kubra, Gharbia, to Ahmed Mourad Bey Zulfikar (1888-1945), a senior police commissioner in the Ministry of Interior, and his wife Nabila Zulfikar, a housewife.
-Zulfikar was the seventh of eight brothers and sisters.
-His eldest brother, Mohamed, was a businessman, two elder sisters were Soad and Fekreya.
-Another brother was movie actor and director Mahmoud.
-His brother Ezz El-Dine was also a movie director, Kamal Zulfikar was a military officer.
+Salah El-Din Ahmed Mourad Zulfikar was born on January 18, 1926, in El Mahalla El Kubra, Gharbia, to an aristocratic family of prominent position in Egypt.
+His father Ahmed Mourad Bey Zulfikar (1888–1945), was a senior police commissioner in the Ministry of Interior, and his mother, Nabila Hanem Zulfikar, was a housewife.
+Zulfikar was the seventh of eight siblings.
+His father had a remarkable impact on his sons in terms of commitment, loyalty, integrity and self-reliance.
+His military background did not limit his family's interest in culture, arts and the Egyptian political life in general.
+His eldest brother, Mohamed, was a doctor and a businessman, two elder sisters were Soad and Fekreya.
+Another brother was Mahmoud, a filmmaker and a major figure in Egyptian film industry; he initially studied to become an architect.
+His brother Ezz El-Dine was also a remarkable filmmaker and graduated as a military officer, Kamal was a military officer.
 His younger brother Mamdouh was a businessman.

 Zulfikar excelled in his studies and was an athlete.
-He was one of Egypt's champions in boxing and won the King's Cup in boxing (featherweight) in 1947.
+He was one of Egypt's champions in boxing and won the King's Cup in featherweight in 1947.
+Besides boxing, he played shooting and he was an active player in the Police Academy football team.
 He initially joined the Faculty of Medicine, Alexandria University, to please his father, who wished Zulfikar to become a doctor like his grandfather.
 After his father became sick, he transferred his admission to the Police Academy so he could stay in Cairo beside his father.
 He graduated in 1946.
 Salah Zulfikar was appointed to the Menoufia Security Directorate and the Prisons Authority, specifically Egypt Prison, and also worked as a teacher at the Police Academy.